-- The Parish Finance Council has distinct responsibilities from those of the Parish Pastoral Council and functions independently of it.
-The two bodies need to work together closely and develop clear mechanisms for regular communication such as : - o exchange of minutes of meetings and resolutions; - o have members who serve on both bodies; - o invite a representative of one council to attend the meeting of the other; - prepare an annual parish budget together, in particular that portion of the budget which pertains to pastoral activities. - Parish staff The Parish Pastoral Council is not responsible to direct the work of parish staff.
+- The Parish Finance Council has distinct responsibilities from those of the Parish Pastoral Council and functions autonomously from it.
+But the two bodies need to work together closely, consult each other and develop clear mechanisms for regular communication such as: - o exchange of minutes of meetings and resolutions; - o have members who serve on both bodies; - o invite a representative of one council to attend the meeting of the other; - o agree to consult with each other before taking important decision; - o prepare an annual parish budget together, in particular that portion of the budget which pertains to pastoral activities. - Parish staff The Parish Pastoral Council is not responsible to direct the work of parish staff.
 The work of parish personnel is to implement the plans and recommendations of the council but they are accountable to the pastor.
 There should be close collaboration with staff and they should be consulted when a pastoral activity for which they have responsibility is being discussed by the council.
 Normally, parish personnel are not members of the Parish Pastoral Council. - Ministry groups and parish organizations These groups need to implement the recommendations of the Parish Pastoral Council but the ultimate responsibility lays with the pastor working more directly with the Parish Leadership Team.
 Good communication between the Parish Pastoral Council and all other parish groups is essential.
 Parish groups and organizations should be consulted when the Parish Pastoral Council considers a pastoral issue that concerns them. - The diocesan Church A Parish Pastoral Council needs to keep informed of pastoral priorities proposed by the diocesan church.
 It should maintain active representation and good two way communication with Parish Pastoral Council and other committees at the level of the diocese, the deanery, and the region.